gregor42/bondia-terra/README.md

 But by swimmingly I mean that you need to keep paddling away.

 You need to constantly expend effort just to tread water.
 There is no backing down.
 So get used to that too.

+And being bored.... for a Looooooooooooooooooooooooooooooooong time.

+Oh yeah.